ichortower/HatMouseLacey/docs/README.md

 [Stardew Valley Discord server](https://discord.gg/stardewvalley) who like to hang out and talk about mods and give help and advice to fellow modders.

-Special thanks to **ElizaPhantomhive** on the Discord for doing a truly heroic amount of work helping me find and fix a compatibility problem (with [The Lorax](https://www.nexusmods.com/stardewvalley/mods/15012)).
+Special thanks to **ElizaPhantomhive** on the Discord for doing a heroic amount of work helping me find and fix a compatibility problem (with [The Lorax](https://www.nexusmods.com/stardewvalley/mods/15012)).